jake-knerr/jakes-dictionary/src/dictionary.md

 when multiple characters combine into a single character.

 The ampersand "&" character developed from a Latin ligature in which e and t were combined.

+#### Typescript

+a programming language that is a superset of JavaScript that adds static typing and compiles to JavaScript.

+Typescript was developed and is maintained by Microsoft.

 **[⬆ back to index](#index)**